minhhh/vimfiles/vim.md

     ''     - Move to last cursor position go     - Preview a file.
 Works with quickfix and NERDTree

+    number C-^ - Go to a buffer by number

 ### Switch between modes

     C-U or Esc - Switch to normal mode